-I’m an obsessive, completely self-taught amateur baker, confectioner and cook.
-I’ve been cooking and baking for a long time and from very early on I have kept recipe ideas and sketches in notebooks.
-This means I have lots of my own recipes and a surprising amount of experience for someone who doesn’t make a living out of it.
-Around this obsession I manage to shoehorn in working as a designer/web developer/copywriter at a department of The University of Nottingham and also looking after my family.
+I’m an obsessive, completely self-taught amateur baker, confectioner, cook, bread maker and pastaia (fresh pasta maker).
+I’ve been cooking, baking and making pasta for around 30 years now and throughout have kept recipe ideas and sketches in notebooks.
+I have lots of my own recipes and a surprising amount of experience for someone who doesn’t make a living out of it.
+Around this obsession I manage to shoehorn in working as a designer/web developer/copywriter at a departmental unit of The University of Nottingham and also looking after my family.

-I particularly enjoy food that allows me to engage a bit of creativity.
-This could be switching up ingredients, plating or arranging a dish differently, decorating, creating complex bread shapes, playing with coloured pasta and shapes, adding infographics or an illustration or even making my own tools or props.
-However, I do need to work harder on plating savoury dishes as I find these the hardest to ‘prettify’.
-I think this faffing about with how things look is a legacy of my degree in 3D design (theatre): I need to create something with a physical presence, not just drawn or painted on paper:
+I enjoy food that allows me to be creative.
+Switching up ingredients, plating or arranging a dish differently, decorating, creating complex bread shapes, playing with coloured pasta and shapes, adding infographics or an illustration or even making my own tools or props.

 The science of cooking also interests me, especially the chemistry behind confectionery as there is so much.
-I’m no scientist and much of it is initially over my head, taking me a while to get to comprehend each new area I read up on, but it’s proving fun investigating and pushing my understanding as I go.
+I’m no scientist and much is initially over my head and is a challenge for me to comprehend each new area I read up on.
+It’s proving fun investigating and pushing my understanding as I go.

-You can also connect with me on Twitter and Instagram as well as here.
-I love to interact with people (I’m a bit chatty) so please leave me a comment if you want.
-Should you want to use a recipe, a photo, an illustration, then please get in touch.
+You can connect with me on Twitter and Instagram as well as via this blog.
+I love to interact with people (I’m a bit chatty) so please leave me a comment.
+Should you want to use a recipe, a photo, an illustration then please get in touch.
 I’m happy to discuss working with you, devising a recipe for you, to illustrate or to collaborate.